 The Paycheck Protection Program (PPP) is a low-interest Small Business Administration (SBA) loan and generally covers two and a half months of payroll cost and may be forgiven entirely if the borrower limits salary reductions to no more than 25% and maintain staffing levels for 24 weeks after getting the loan.
-The Organization was approved for a loan on April 14, 2020 under this program in the amount of \$23,200, with interest at 1% and a maturity date of April 14, 2022.
+The Organization was approved for a loan on February 25, 2021 under this program in the amount of \$24,750, with interest at 1% and a maturity date of February 25, 2023.
+The Organization has recognized the income from loan forgiveness in the 2021 statement of activities as the funds were used for qualifying expenses under the terms of the SBA loan and formal forgiveness was received on June 15, 2021.